-The u ndersign ed state that I am an adult in legal or r actual charge or control of (Child's Name):, a child who res sides in tl nis school district at (Child's Addres (s) 1) 🗆 I state that I an n the child's parent, or 2) □ for, the that ap child a d, day-to-day care and full-time supervision of, and responsibility rent or guardian in educational matters as established by (check all a) a court or testamentary appointm nent as a legal guardian (attach copy) and/or b) a power of attorney delegating so uch parental powers (attach copy) and/or c) d) through some other set of circum nstances (please explain on a separate sheet). known Mother: Father: I under limited emerge r:rstand tl hat I will ords, disc hild's parents are: Address: Address: be responsible for, and will be expipline, and special education unless e, and other matters for this child wl Telephone: ne state truancy laws to cause this ch e such decisions and to so act.
-I also understand that I will have ild to attend school.
-Signatı ure of A dult in L egal or Actual Charge or Control Dated: Home Contro of Adult in Legal or Actual Charge or Home Phone: Daytime Work Phone: Daytin ne Work Address DOES REAC BOX THE I NOT CHED I MAY FORM HAVE DURING BE MA WERE ENT SH A PHONE NUMBER AND A THE SCHOOL DAY, THOSE RKED ACKNOWLEDGING T IT IF THE STUDENT IS HOMELESS OR IF THE ADULT DDRESS WHERE HE OR SHE MAY GENERALLY BE PARTS OF THE FORM MAY BE LEFT BLANK AND A SHAT THESE ARE THE REASONS THESE PARTS OF WITH LEGAL OR ACTUAL CHARGE OR CONTROL OF eason items were left blank.
-This adult does not have a phone nur mber or address where they may generally be reached during the so chool day

-Date Signature Notes: and other required do cumentati on) · · - th certificate, proof of immunization, physical and visua Admitted ( ) Courses or Programs of part-time enrollment: District In Loco Parenti Child is Emancipated Admitted ( ) Residency based on Natural parent is a resident of Not Admitted ( ) Other Not Admitted ( ) Board of Education Approval Required (Expelled Student) Decision: Not Admitted ( ) Child a Non-resident API PLICATION STATUS (FOR SCH OOL'S USE)
+The undersigned state that I am an adult in legal or actual charge or control of (Child's Name):

+1) \Box I state that I am the child's parent, or

+2) \Box I state that I have been entrusted with, or assumed, day-to-day care and full-time supervision of, and responsibility for, the child and have been given the authority to act as parent or guardian in educational matters as established by (check all that apply):

+a) a court or testamentary appointment as a legal guardian (attach copy) and/or b) a power of attorney delegating such parental powers (attach copy) and/or c) through an in loco parentis designation by a parent in which I have been authorized to stand in the place of the parent in caring for and raising the child (attach any written documentation of such designation), and/or d) through some other set of circumstances (please explain on a separate sheet).

+I understand that I may be requested to provide additional information regarding this child.
+The names and current or last known address of the child's parents are:

+Mother: Address: Father: Address: Telephone:

+I understand that I will be responsible for, and will be expected to make, decisions regarding education (including, but not limited to, records, discipline, and special education unless otherwise provided under special education laws and regulations), emergency medical care, and other matters for this child while in legal or actual charge or control of this child and I state that I have the authority to take such responsibility and to make such decisions and to so act.
+I also understand that I will have responsibilities under the state truancy laws to cause this child to attend school.

+Dated:

+Signature of Adult in Legal or Actual Charge or Control

+Home Address of Adult in Legal or Actual Charge or Home Phone:

+Control

+Daytime Work Phone:

+Daytime Work Address

+NOTE: SECTION 79-215 R.R.S.
+PROVIDES THAT IF THE STUDENT IS HOMELESS OR IF THE ADULT DOES NOT HAVE A PHONE NUMBER AND ADDRESS WHERE HE OR SHE MAY GENERALLY BE REACHED DURING THE SCHOOL DAY, THOSE PARTS OF THE FORM MAY BE LEFT BLANK AND A BOX MAY BE MARKED ACKNOWLEDGING THAT THESE ARE THE REASONS THESE PARTS OF THE FORM WERE LEFT BLANK.
+THE ADULT WITH LEGAL OR ACTUAL CHARGE OR CONTROL OF THIS STUDENT SHALL ALSO SIGN THE FORM.

+This child is homeless, which is the reason items were left blank.

+This adult does not have a phone number or address where they may generally be reached during the school day

+(FOR SCHOOL'S USE)

+APPLICATION STATUS

+Decision: Not Admitted () Child a Non-resident Not Admitted () Board of Education Approval Required (Expelled Student) Not Admitted () Other Admitted () Residency based on Natural parent is a resident of District In Loco Parenti Child is Emancipated Admitted () Courses or Programs of part-time enrollment:

+(Admission is subject to receipt of birth certificate, proof of immunization, physical and visual evaluation, and other required documentation)

+Notes:

+Signature